sableangle/UnityHTTPServer/Readme.md

 Then make the MonoBehaviour to the reference on UnityHTTPServer's Controller field.

-You can invoke a void method in target MonoBehaviour via add your method name on url.

 On the screenshot we use TestController.cs as an example.
 <img src="Img/04.png">

 ### Void Method
 ------
+You can invoke a void method in target MonoBehaviour via add your method name on url.

-Example:
+Example: (In TestController.cs)

 ```csharp
 // Url: http://127.0.0.1:{port}/SimpleMethod